yash2974/EzLabs-secure-file-sharing-system/README.md

 # 📁 Secure File Sharing System

 This is a backend API for securely uploading, listing, and downloading files with user authentication and role-based access.
-Used Celery for non blocking Email verification
+Used Celery for non blocking Email verification.
+Create a .env file for Postgresql db and email/google-app-password

 ## 🚀 Base URL
 ```